alphagov/notifications-python-client/DOCUMENTATION.md

 You can send files without the need for email attachments.
 First upload a document, then send recipients a link to download it.

-To enable this function for your service [contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support).
+[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

 ####Upload your document